jan-of-us/OOP_22_AI_NN/General_requirements_and_Class_Blueprint.md

 * Plots: matplotlib.pyplot or plotly -> final format TBD
 * If you use any special modules that require specific python versions, please specify, ex.
 Tensorflow only works with Python 3.9 atm
 * All groups should have a requirements.txt document that lists needed packages for their program, it can be installed with pip install -r requirements.txt
-* All groups need to have a file (md?) describing how the module gets called in the gui, which input values you need, which types of graphs can be displayed etc
+* All groups need to have a readme.md describing how the module gets called in the gui, which input values you need, which types of graphs can be displayed etc
 *

 ## Class structure